 2. Decide on your niche

 Don’t try to offer something to everyone.
-You’ll be better off focusing on a specific market segment.
-That way, you can tailor your services and marketing message to this niche group.
-Read: Advantages of segmenting the market.
+You’ll be better off focusing on a specific market segment (read: advantages of segmenting the market).
+This way, you can tailor your services and marketing messages to this niche group of people.

 Once you define your niche, you will find it easier to attract your ideal clients.

 - What industries can you best serve?